Nietzschemon/KingOfTheVim/README.md

 <h2>What:s</h2>

 <h4> What is it?</h4>
 It is a game based on Vim.
-It is meant both to teach people new to Vim aswell as to sharpen the skills of people that already are vim-literate. <div> _So it basically a tool of propaganda in the never ending holy war of the text-editors._ </div>
+It is meant both to teach people new to Vim aswell as to sharpen the skills of people that already are vim-literate.
+<div> <i>So it basically a tool of propaganda in the never ending holy war of the text-editors.</i> </div>

 <h4> What does it contain?</h4>

 * **Game-modes:** Several game-modes for learning and becoming better at vim.
 * **Tracking:** Score, time and step-tracking.
 * **Level Editor:** Make your own levels.
 It is just an other vim-mode!

 <h4> What moves and modes does it contain? </h4>
-Most of the basic moves that are hard for a beginner to master and for veterans not to get sloppy with. <div> _More will be added as the game evolves._</div>
+Most of the basic moves that are hard for a beginner to master and for veterans not to get sloppy with.
+<div> <i>More will be added as the game evolves.</i></div>

 * **Moves**
     * char (hjkl)